-B. CHARGING BATTERIES 56
+B. CHARGING YOUR BATTERIES

-To avoid risk of severe injury or death from electrical shock, fire or explosion while charging.
-Never connect charger to a 240 volt source.
+To avoid the risk of severe injury or death from electrical shock, fire or explosion while charging: Never connect charger to a 240 volt source.
 The main input voltage is 110 volts.
+Never make direct contact across both battery terminals, as an explosion may occur.
+A spark may result in an explosion and/or fire resulting in severe injury or death.

 Never touch the charger after it is connected to an electrical outlet.
+This may cause electrical shock.

-- Never connect or disconnect charger from battery while there is power to the charger. - Never use an extension cord.
-Use of an improper cord could damage the charger or cause a fire or electrical shock. - A battery can emit explosive hydrogen gas if the wrong charger is used.
-To reduce the risk of fire or explosion: - Make sure area is well vented.
-Never charge battery in a closed-in area. - Never smoke or allow a spark, flame or high heat near battery during charging. - Never allow metal tools or chair parts to make direct contact across both battery terminals.
+Never connect or disconnect charger from battery while there is power to the charger.

+- Never use an extension cord.
+Use of an improper cord could damage the charger or cause a fire or electrical shock. - 2.
+A battery emits explosive hydrogen gas during charging.
+To reduce the risk of fire or explosion: - Never smoke or allow a spark, flame or high heat near battery during charging. - Never allow metal tools or chair parts to make direct contact across both battery terminals.